Review: Citi Rewards Credit Card

 FCY Earn 0.4 mpd Lounge Access?
 No

-Special Earn 4 mpd on online trxns. (except travel) Airport Limo?
+Special Earn 4 mpd on online trxns. (except travel & in-app mobile wallet) Airport Limo?
 No

 Cardholder Terms and Conditions

-Legacy Citi Rewards Visa Cards remain valid, and existing cardholders would do well to hold on to them, seeing as how both the Mastercard and Visa have their own 4 mpd bonus caps (we’ll talk about that later in this review).
+Legacy Citi Rewards Visa Cards remain valid, and existing cardholders would do well to hold on to them, since both the Mastercard and Visa have their own 4 mpd bonus caps (we’ll talk about that later in this review).

 Otherwise, both cards offer similar perks and benefits.
 There used to be a bigger distinction because the Mastercard had a reputation for not crediting bonus points properly for certain merchants.
 Those problems have mostly been resolved, to the best of my understanding, but it’s still best practice to monitor your points balance each month and check for discrepancies.